stutrek/storage.js/README.md

 ## Storage Module Methods

-* `storage.get( key, expirationDate )` - gets an object from localStorage
+* `storage.get( key /*, expirationDate */ )` - gets an object from localStorage. expirationDate will only be used if one is not passed into `save`.
 * `storage.getSession( key, expirationDate )` - gets an object from sessionStorage

 ## Storage Objects

-* `storageObject.save()` - saves the data on this storage object to localStorage or sessionStorage.
+* `storageObject.save( expirationDate )` - saves the data on this storage object to localStorage or sessionStorage.
+If `expirationDate` is not provided it will use the value passed into the `get` function or default to one year.